RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-intensity-integration.md

 [Integration parameters](#integration-parameters), and exports single molecule intensity-time traces to files selected in [Export options](#export-options).

-This process can be relatively slow if nor enough memory is available.
+This process can be relatively slow if not enough free memory is available on the computer.
-In this case, pixel values in the video are not loaded all at once in memory but the video file is browsed every time a pixel value is needed for calculation.
+In this case the video file is browsed every time a pixel value is needed for calculation.
 For more information, please refer to the respective functions in the source code:

 ```